Code Inspection: Use preferred 'var' style (elsewhere)

 This code inspection checks violations of your preferences for using

 var or explicit type in local variable declarations.
-Specifically, it checks variable declarations of generic types.
+Specifically, it checks variable declarations of C# built-in types (bool, double, string, etc.).

 Using implicitly typed local variables (also known as

 var keyword) introduced in C# 3.0 has become quite popular as it improves readability in many scenarios.
-By default, ReSharper also encourages using of
+By default, JetBrains Rider also encourages using of

 var keyword, but preferences of its usage are flexibly configurable — for example, you can opt for using explicit types in specific cases or everywhere and JetBrains Rider will help you enforce your preferences.